Gorilla Trekking Uganda Safari Tours Adventures to Bwindi Impenetrable Park Uganda

 This family is named after a local word “Nyanja” which means a lake or water.
 This family consists of 19 members and it is led by Makara as the dominant silver buck.
 2 blackbucks namely Maraya, and mizano who was killed by a poacher.
 6 adult females namely Binyonko, Nyabuche, Nyamuhango, Rukundo, Kisho and Rugyendo.
 2 sub-adult males namely Kavuyo and Ruyombo, 3 juveniles namely Malaika, Hamusini, Elisa, 5 infants namely Rugyendo baby infant, Binyonko baby infant, Kisho baby infant, Rukundo baby infant, Nyabuche the new born.

-The Rushegura family consists of 19 members led by Mwirima a dominant silver buck.
+The Rushegura family consists of 19 members led by Mwirima a dominant silverback.
 This family is named after a tree species called “Ebishegura” that’s abundant in the area where it was discovered.
 Other members include 1 blackbuck called Kabukojo, 5 adult females namely Kyirinvi, Kibande, Buzinza, Nyamunwa, Karungyi, Kalembezi a sub-adult male, Ruterana a sub-adult female, 5 juveniles namely Nyampazi, Kafuruka, Kibande, Karungyi, Kanywanyi, 5 infants namely Kirinvi, Bunzinza, Nyamunwa, Kibande baby infant and Katabazi.

 The family was named after Mubare hills in Buhoma where this group was first seen in 1998.
 This family suffered the loss of its first silver buck leader called Ruhondeza and this led to some of its members breaking away from the group leaving it with only 5 members.
 However, recently the group has grown in numbers to 11 members and it is now under the leadership of a dominant silver buck called Kanyonyi.
 Other members of this group include 6 adult females, 1 sub-adult and 3 teenagers.